-As a FFPO or SFPPO, the incumbent will undertake a wide range of duties that require: the exercise of judgment; the interpretation of existing policies and practices and their relevance to a new problem or situation; and the formulation and application of new approaches, techniques, and methodologies to address challenges and resolve problems.
-The incumbent must work with a range of people from the Program Operations Division and the Policy and Technical Division, field staff, other bureaus within USAID and other USG and non-USG agencies.
+The incumbent will undertake a wide range of duties that require: the exercise of judgment; the interpretation of existing policies and practices with relevance to a new problem or situation; and the formulation and application of new approaches, techniques, and methodologies to address challenges and resolve problems.
+The incumbent must work with a range of people from the POD and the PTD, field staff, other bureaus within USAID, and other USG and non-USG Agencies.
 Food for Peace Officers are expected to spend 10 percent of their time contributing to organizational learning activities, attending trainings, and/or mentoring FFP staff.

-At the GS-11 level, with technical guidance from his/her supervisor and in close coordination with the relevant FFP Office Divisions and Mission staff, the incumbent will support the SFFPO in program monitoring through: field visits, reporting by field staff, and information provided by numerous sources including implementing partners, FEWS NET, and UN agencies.
-The incumbent will synthesize relevant findings, concerns, and matters requiring follow-up and convey the information to the SFFPO.
+At the GS-11 level, the incumbent will support the SFFPO in program monitoring.
+With technical guidance from her/his supervisor and in close coordination with the relevant FFP Office Divisions and Mission staff, support includes: conducting field visits; reviewing reports from field staff and analyzing information provided by numerous sources including implementing partners; the Famine Early Warning Systems Network (FEWS NET); and UN Agencies.
+The incumbent will synthesize relevant findings, concerns and matters requiring follow-up, which will conveyed to the SFFPO.

-At the GS-12 level the incumbent will monitor programs through field visits, reporting by field staff, and information provided by implementing partners.
+At the GS-12 level, the incumbent will monitor programs through conducting field visits, reviewing reports from field staff, and analyzing information provided by implementing partners.
 The incumbent will recommend to the Team Leader and Division Chief follow-up actions, when necessary, in order to ensure programs are implemented in a manner consistent with legislative, regulatory and policy guidelines and to maximize effectiveness.

-At the GS-13 level, the incumbent will apply her/his depth and breadth of food security knowledge and experience to the analysis of a proposed or existing food security program in order to identify areas for improvement and recommend, in some cases substantial, changes that will result in maximum program impact.
-The recommended changes will be consistent with existing legislative, regulatory, and policy guidelines but may require the formulation and application of new approaches and methodologies.
+At the GS-13 level, the incumbent will apply her/his depth and breadth of food security knowledge and experience to the analysis of a proposed or existing food security program in order to identify areas for improvement.
+In some cases, the incumbent will recommend substantial changes that will result in maximum program impact.
+The recommended changes will be consistent with existing legislative, regulatory, and policy guidelines, but may require the formulation and application of new approaches and methodologies.